 We've bought and tested over 60 laptops.
 Below you'll find our recommendations for the best video editing laptops you can buy.
 You can also see our recommendations for the best laptops, the best business laptops, and the best laptops for college.

-There are a few downsides you should know about.
+There are a few downsides to know.
 First, this laptop gets hot and loud under load; you can change the fan settings if it bothers you, but at the cost of some performance loss.
-Second, the battery lasts a little over an hour when performing demanding tasks like video editing and gaming, meaning you'll have to keep the charger close by.
-Third, the USB-C ports support USB 3.2 Gen 2 standards, which is much slower than USB4 or Thunderbolt 4.
-ASUS promised an update that will add USB4 support, but there's no word on the update.
+Second, the USB-C ports support USB 3.2 Gen 2 data transfer speed, which is much slower than USB4 or Thunderbolt 4.
+ASUS promised an update that will add USB4 support, but there's no word on the update yet.
+Lastly, you can only get this laptop with 1TB of storage, so you'll need external drives to store all of your footage.
 Overall, although it doesn't feel as premium as the Apple laptop we recommend above, it's still an excellent laptop for video editing, and it can also double as your gaming PC.

 The best budget laptop for video editing is the Lenovo Legion 5 Gen 6 15 (2021).
 You can configure this gaming laptop with an AMD Ryzen 5 5600H or Ryzen 7 5800H CPU, and you get multiple GPU options, from an entry-level NVIDIA GeForce GTX 1650 to a powerful NVIDIA GeForce RTX 3070.
 It's on the bulkier side, so it isn't the most portable, but it feels well-built, and its understated design won't stick out in a professional work environment.
 The keyboard feels spacious and comfortable, and there are plenty of ports for your peripherals and external displays.

-The memory and storage are user-replaceable, so you can get a cheaper configuration to start and upgrade it yourself later on.
+The memory and storage are user-replaceable, so you can get a cheaper configuration and upgrade it yourself later on.
 The main downside is that it's only available with sRGB displays, so you'll need an external monitor if you work in a wider color space.
-It also doesn't have any biometrics for quick logins, and its battery life is very short, around four hours of light use and one hour of intensive workload.
+It also doesn't have any biometrics for quick logins, and its battery life is very short, with around four hours of light use and one hour of intensive workload.
+Its performance over time is outstanding, as there's no noticeable throttling on the CPU or GPU, but the fans get pretty loud.

 If you need something cheap to get the job done, consider the Lenovo IdeaPad Gaming 3 (2021).
 You can configure this 15.6-inch laptop with an AMD Ryzen 5 5600H or Ryzen 7 5800H CPU, both of which have enough processing power to handle video editing.
 There are various NVIDIA dedicated GPU options, from an entry-level GeForce GTX 1650 to a mid-range RTX 3060.
 You can only get up to 16GB of memory, but the RAM is user-upgradeable, meaning you can add more later on.

 Again, the downside is that all the display options are only suitable for sRGB content.
 It also gets hot and loud under load, and the battery lasts less than an hour when performing demanding tasks, so you'll need to carry the power adapter if you want to work on the go.
-Overall, it isn't a particularly premium-feeling laptop, but it'll get the job done, and it's wallet-friendly.
+The USB-C port doesn't support video output, but you get an HDMI 2.0 port.
+Although it isn't a particularly premium-feeling laptop, it'll get the job done and is wallet-friendly.

 Our recommendations above are what we think are currently the best video editing laptops to buy.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).